andrewrgoss/udemy-ultimate-python/README.md

 # udemy-ultimate-python
-All of my code and other files from completed course on Udemy.
+My code and other files from completed Udemy course - Ultimate Python Programming Tutorial.

 For more info: http://andrewrgoss.com/2016/udemy--ultimate-python-programming-tutorial